Shipping Guide

 Most shoes shipments are priced by a mix of weight, package size, and destination zone.
 Even small packaging changes can move you into a lower pricing tier.

-The best way to avoid overpaying is to standardize a few package sizes and test rates weekly.
+The best way to avoid overpaying is to standardize a few package sizes and check rates across all three carriers on every label.
 That gives you a repeatable process as order volume grows.

 • Keep package dimensions as tight as safely possible to reduce dimensional pricing risk.